acend/openshift-operations-training/content/en/docs/01/01_installation.md

 export KUBECONFIG=$HOME/ocp4-ops/$(date +"%Y-%m-%d")/auth/kubeconfig
 ```

-You will now check, whether you can log in to the cluster with the `kubeadmin` credentials:
+You will now check whether you can log in to the cluster with the `kubeadmin` credentials:

 ```bash
 $ oc whoami